HitanshuShah1001/Calendar/README.md

 9. isFFSwitchOn,isAvailableSwitchOn,isBookedSwitchOn - Used for toggling of the various seat selection filters, such as when one filter is selected,the rest should be deselected and likewise.

+10. isVisible - used for toggling showing and closing of modal on clicking Seats filter

 ## Functions used for Filtering Components